peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ### Heap Data Structure inn Python
 ### Heap in Python

 A heap is a binary tree-based data structure that maintains the heap property: either the min-heap property (where the parent node is smaller than or equal to its children) or the max-heap property (where the parent node is larger than or equal to its children).
 In Python, heaps are commonly implemented using the `heapq` module, which provides functions to create and manipulate heaps.
-Heaps are typically used for priority queues, sorting algorithms like heapsort, and various graph algorithms like Dijkstra's algorithm.
-Here's a detailed overview of heaps in Python with extensive examples:
+Heaps are typically used for priority queues, sorting algorithms like heapsort, and various graph algorithms like Dijkstra has algorithm.
+Here has a detailed overview of heaps in Python with extensive examples:

 ### Min-Heap and Max-Heap: